Terence Stamp: Career

-Early career and rise to fame
+1960–1977: Early career and rise to fame

-Stamp won a scholarship to train at the Webber Douglas Academy of Dramatic Art, then performed in various provincial repertory theatres, most notably in a national tour of Willis Hall's play The Long the Short and the Tall alongside another young cockney actor Michael Caine.
-Caine moved in with Stamp, and they began hanging out with Peter O'Toole in the London party scene.
-Stamp made his film debut in Peter Ustinov's film adaptation of Herman Melville's Billy Budd (1962).
-His portrayal of the title character brought him not only an Academy Award nomination but also international attention.
-He then appeared opposite Laurence Olivier in Term of Trial (1962).
+Stamp won a scholarship to train at the Webber Douglas Academy of Dramatic Art, then performed in various provincial repertory theatres, most notably in a national tour of Willis Hall's play The Long the Short and the Tall alongside another young cockney actor, Michael Caine.
+Caine moved in with Stamp, and they began spending time with Peter O'Toole in the London party scene.
+In 1962, Stamp made his British film debut opposite Laurence Olivier in Term of Trial, but he is better remembered for his next role in Peter Ustinov's film adaptation of Herman Melville's Billy Budd (1962), which opened in America before Trial His portrayal of the title character in Budd brought him not only an Academy Award nomination but also international attention.
+Stamp was called the "master of the brooding silence" by The Guardian.

-Stamp collaborated with some of the most revered filmmakers.
-He starred in William Wyler's adaptation of John Fowles' The Collector (1965), opposite Samantha Eggar, and in Modesty Blaise (1966), for director Joseph Losey and producer Joe Janni.
-Stamp reunited with producer Janni for two more projects: John Schlesinger's adaptation of Thomas Hardy's Far from the Madding Crowd (1967) starring Julie Christie, and Ken Loach's first feature film Poor Cow (1967).
+In the mid-'60s, Stamp collaborated with some of the era's most revered filmmakers.
+He starred in The Collector (1965), William Wyler's adaptation of John Fowles's novel of the same name, opposite Samantha Eggar, and in Modesty Blaise (1966), for director Joseph Losey and producer Joe Janni.
+Stamp was considered for the title role of Alfie (1966) but turned it down in favour of Modesty Blaise.
+Stamp reunited with producer Janni for two more projects: John Schlesinger's adaptation of Thomas Hardy's Far from the Madding Crowd (1967) co-starring Julie Christie and Alan Bates, and Ken Loach's first feature film Poor Cow (1967).

-He was approached to play the role of James Bond when Sean Connery retired from the role, but did not receive a second call from producer Harry Saltzman because, in Stamp's opinion, "my ideas about [how the role should be portrayed] put the frighteners on Harry.
+Stamp was approached to play the role of James Bond when Sean Connery retired from the role but did not receive a second call from producer Harry Saltzman because, in Stamp's opinion, "my ideas about [how the role should be portrayed] put the frighteners on Harry.
 I didn't get a second call from him."

 Stamp then travelled to Italy to star in Federico Fellini's Toby Dammit, a 50-minute portion of the Edgar Allan Poe film adaptation Histoires extraordinaires (1968, aka Spirits of the Dead).
 Stamp lived in Italy for several years, during which time his film work included Pier Paolo Pasolini's Teorema (1968) opposite Silvana Mangano, and A Season in Hell (1971).

-Stamp was considered for the title role of Alfie (1966), but turned it down in favour of Modesty Blaise (1966).
+Stamp's additional film credits included starring roles in the American Western film Blue (1968) with Joanna Pettet and Karl Malden, the British-American science fiction film The Mind of Mr. Soames (1970), in which he played an infantile patient, the French science fiction film Hu-Man (1975) with Jeanne Moreau, and the Italian drama The Divine Nymph (1975, released in the US in 1979).